sgarner23/capstone-ideas/README.md

 * Save draft invoices and be able to update invoice status (draft/pending/paid)
 * Filter invoices by status
 * Toggle between light and dark mode on the app
+* View the app on any screen size with tablet and mobile friendly views to help owners create and track invoices on the go

 ## Future Features:
 * Add a dashboard with graphs to show invoice history